Garrakx/Custom-Regions/README.md

 * Added conditional region links:
 	* Check the [here](#links) for more information.
 * CRS settings are now reloaded when restarting a game session through Dev-Tools.
+* Significally improved loading times.
+CRS will cache online thumbnails for 5 minutes, instead of downloading them each time.
+* CRS will show an error on the pause screen when there is a crash while loading placed objects.
+* Thumbnails should be much crisper and load faster.
+* CRS will log which rooms are unbaked when loading a region.
+* When using debug mode FULL, a new button will appear in the CRS menu to wipe save progress.

 #### Fixes